Investors ramp up pressure on Big Oil firms to set 2030 climate targets

 Exxon and Chevron have in the past successfully blocked attempts to file climate resolutions with the Securities and Exchange Commission.

-(Reporting by Ron Bousso, Ross Kerber and Sabrina Valle; Editing by Susan Fenton)
+(Reporting by Ron Bousso, Ross Kerber and Sabrina Valle; Editing by Susan Fenton and Bradley Perrett)